 - ADDLOCAL provides the features for you to select.
 You can select more than one option.
 SsRec-Server is the Session Recording Server.
 PolicyConsole is the Session Recording Policy Console.
 SsRecLogging is the Administrator Logging feature.
 StorageDatabase is the Session Recording Database.
 Session Recording Administrator Logging is an optional subfeature of the Session Recording Server.
 Select the Session Recording Server before you can select Session Recording Administrator Logging. - DATABASEINSTANCE is the instance name of the Session Recording database.
-For example,.\ SQLEXPRESS,computer-name\SQLEXPRESS,computer-name or tcp:srt-sqlsupport.public.ca7b16b60789.database.windows.net,3342 if you are using Azure SQL Managed Instance. - DATABASENAME is the database name of the Session Recording Database. - LOGGINGDATABASENAME is the name of the Administrator Logging database. - AZURESQLSERVICESUPPORT determines whether cloud SQL is supported.
-To use cloud SQL, set it to 1. - DATABASEUSER is the computer account of the Session Recording Server. - AZUREUSERNAME is the cloud SQL admin name. - AZUREPASSWORD is the cloud SQL admin password. - /q specifies quiet mode. - /lv specifies verbose logging. - yourinstallationlog is the location of your installation log file.
+For example,.\SQLEXPRESS,computer-name - DATABASENAME is the database name of the Session Recording database. - LOGGINGDATABASENAME is the name of the Administrator Logging database. - DATABASEUSER is the computer account of the Session Recording Server. - /q specifies quiet mode. - /lv specifies verbose logging. - yourinstallationlog is the location of your installation log file.